 Automation is having a profound impact on this “why” for our customers.
 In fact, we’re seeing Sense customers leverage automation to cut time-to-offer by 75%!

 Your reputation with talent (and clients) is critical in this market.
 Candidates are reading reviews about you (and your clients) before accepting offers (or even responding to texts/emails).
 The ability to send timely, relevant, and personalized communications plays a huge role in building and nurturing a strong employer brand.
+For example, check out these cold recruiting email templates that you can customize to fit your brand and tone.

 And your prospective clients are looking at those reviews, too.